|MapGazer – Coordinate formats|

 [whitespace] latitude separation longitude [whitespace]

-where whitespace is zero or more tabs and spaces in any combination and separation is whitespace then an optional comma followed by more whitespace, and must have at least one tab, space, or comma.
+where whitespace is zero or more spaces, tabs, carriage returns, or line feeds in any combination and separation is whitespace then an optional comma followed by more whitespace, and must have at least one whitespace character or comma.

 latitude and longitude are of the form: